 It’s not an easy job.

 We’ll help you know how and why prospects buy.
-And where they stand in the buyer journey.
+And how to stand beside them in the buyer journey.

 The buyer’s journey.

 Of course, it’s just not as simple as the chart appears.

 Especially when the Corporate Executive Board tells us B2B buyers are a much as 70 percent the way through their buying cycle before they ever engage a salesperson.
 That’s a game-changer.

 How Buyers ThinkEarly work at UCLA on human intelligence proved that people deploy three types of thinking to make decisions: cognition, divergence, and convergence.

 In cognition, (awareness) people seek to understand a situation.
 Too many sales people uncover a need, jump to a solution, then wonder why the prospect reaches no-decision.

 In divergent, (consideration) people consider alternatives.
 Too many salespeople offer a solution before the prospect has had ample time to do his divergence and, again, the opportunity ends up with a no decision*.